 - Cockbox — Virtual servers; allows Tor Exit Nodes (Website).

-- HammerVM LTD — AMD EPYC, up to 10 Gbit/s; No KYC, Tor exit allowed (Website).
+- HammerVM LTD — AMD EPYC, up to 10 Gbit/s; No KYC, Tor exit allowed, pre-synced within the last 24 hours (Website).

 - BPNode — Bulletproof hosting; Spamhaus ignored (Website).